simonehagey/orbdot/docs/source/getting_started.rst

    * - ``"trv"``
      - The measurement times.
    * - ``"rvs"``
-     - radial velocity measurements in m/s
+     - Radial velocity measurements in m/s.
    * - ``"err"``
-     - measurement errors
+     - Measurement errors.
    * - ``"src"``
-     - source associated with each measurement
+     - Source associated with each measurement.
    * - ``"num_src"``
-     - number of unique sources
+     - Number of unique sources.
    * - ``"src_names"``
-     - names of the unique sources
+     - Names of the unique sources.
    * - ``"src_tags"``
-     - tags assigned to each source
+     - Tags assigned to each source.
    * - ``"src_order"``
-     - order of sources
+     - Order of sources.

 It is critical to be consistent in naming the source of the radial velocity measurements, as the model parameters :math:`\gamma` and :math:`\sigma_{\mathrm{jit}}` are instrument-dependent.
 When these variables are included in a list of free parameters, OrbDot will replace them with a new identifier for each unique source, with a tag that corresponds to what was specified in the data file.